-It’s been a long time coming but superfast home and mobile broadband is now widespread throughout the UK.
+It’s been a long time coming but superfast and even ultrafast broadband is now widespread throughout the UK.
 Millions of us can take advantage of internet access which can far outpace the old ADSL that’s been standard for years.

 Is it time you gave your broadband a shot in the arm and upgraded to a faster connection?
 Let’s take a look at what it means, what it could cost and why you’d want to do it.

 Who should consider a broadband upgrade?

 The obvious answer is that if you’ve been finding your broadband sluggish of late you should look into upgrading to make it a more enjoyable experience.